Accessibility Quick Links

 A TFSA is a registered savings vehicle that helps you grow your money faster because you don’t pay taxes on the interest or investment income you earn.
 The plan can include a mix of investments including stocks, ETFs, mutual funds, GICs and more.

-Are you eligible for a TFSA?
+Who’s eligible for a TFSA?

 To open a TFSA, you must live in Canada, be 18 years or older and have a valid Social Insurance Number (SIN).
 Contribution room accumulates beginning in the year in which you turn 18.
 Depending on the type of investment you choose, you may need to wait until you turn 19 to start contributing if the age of majority is 19 in the province or territory where you live.1